timholy/Rebugger.jl/README.md

 - F5 sometimes doesn't work when your cursor is at the end of the line.
   Move your cursor anywhere else in that line and try again.
-- Revise must be tracking the package/stdlib for any of this to work.
-  Note the `Revise.track(Pkg)` line in the demo above.
-  One exception is Base, for which tracking will be initiated automatically.
+- Rebugger needs Revise to track the package/stdlib.
-  For script use `includet(filename)` to include-and-track.
+  For scripts use `includet(filename)` to include-and-track.
 - There are known glitches in the display.
 When capturing stack traces, hit enter on the first one to rethrow the error before trying the up and down arrows to navigate the history---that seems to reduce the glitching.
   (For brave souls who want to help fix these, see [HeaderREPLs.jl](https://github.com/timholy/HeaderREPLs.jl))
 - You cannot step into methods defined at the REPL.
-- Stacktraces currently don't capture from methods that start with `#`.
-  However, once you get to one of their callers you can step into them.
 - Rebugger runs best in Julia 1.0.
 While it should run on Julia 0.7, a local-scope deprecation can cause some problems.
 If you want 0.7 because of its deprecation warnings and are comfortable